juliosantos84/keyper/README.md

 2. Create an IAM user with permissions to use the key created.
 3. Create an access key for the user.

-# usage
+## usage

 Run `bin/capture-phrase-container.sh us-east-1 <SECRET_KEY_ID> <SECRET_ACCESS_KEY> <KMS_KEY_ARN>`

-This will place the encrypted mnemonic phrase in `/tmp/secret/keyper-secret` - this can be overridden in `bin/capture-phrase-container.sh`.
+This will place the encrypted mnemonic phrase in `/tmp/secret/keyper-secret` - this location can be overridden in `bin/capture-phrase-container.sh`.

 Save this file somewhere safe, maybe S3 or a personal USB stick.